nrkno/dotnetskolen/README_EN.md

 ###### WebApplicationBuilder

-In order to create a test server that represents our API when we run the tests, we need to configure our API to use a test server, but only when we actually run the tests, and not when the API is running otherwise.
+In order to create a test server that represents our API when we run the tests, we need to configure our API to use a test server.
+However, we only want to use the test server when running the tests, and not when the API is actually running.
 To achieve this, we need to call a function on the `WebApplicationBuilder` object (which we create in the `main` function in `Program.fs` in the API project) when we set up the test server in the tests.

 Remember that `Program.fs` in the API project now looks like this: